 Now, minor details aside, down to the most important asset on everyone's minds—Markle's engagement ring.
-Jewelry experts had previously predicted what sparkler Prince Harry could choose for his future bride, and the guesses were pretty spot on compared to the real deal.
+Jewelry experts had previously predicted what sparkler Prince Harry would choose for his future bride, and the guesses were pretty spot on compared to the real deal.
 Behold—the beautiful engagement ring fit for a future Royal.

 Harry designed the three-stone stunner for his fiancé himself, which features a center diamond from Botswana, where the newly engaged couple recently vacationed for Markle's birthday, surrounded by two diamonds that belonged to his mother, Princess Diana, on a gold band.
 Made by Cleave and Company, Markle flaunted the sparkler for reporters during their media appearance while holding Harry's hand.